top of page

 A time-tested investing truism is that risk and return are correlated.
 The higher the risk, the higher the potential return.
 On the flip side, the lower the risk, the lower the potential return.
 When constructing a portfolio, risk and return have a statistical nature to them.
 Notice I said "potential return."
 That means, there is no guarantee.
 This is where the statistics help by constructing a number of investments called a portfolio.
 A portfolio of investments helps us achieve optimized risk and return outcomes via risk features known as diversification and volatility.
 But before we get into the features, let's discuss why the barbell approach is important when constructing portfolios.

 The barbell investment strategy explained: Selecting all investments in the middle of the risk target will sub-optimize your target long-term risk and return.
 To optimize risk and return, the investor should use a barbell investment strategy.
+The idea of the barbell is that you build a portfolio at each end of the risk spectrum (high and low) to average the desired risk.
+To get the visual, think of a barbell and each side - high and low - are the weights.
 In the following examples, "medium risk" is used as the desired level of risk.
 But, this could be for any desired risk level.

-First, we explain the wrong way to construct a portfolio:
+Example 1 - we explain the NOT Barbell - or the wrong way to construct a portfolio:

 The uninformed investor strategy outcome: a sub-optimal risk/return tradeoff.